-First consider the similarities and differences between QRE and introspection models based on iterated responses, commonly known as "level k" thinking.
+First, consider the similarities and differences between QRE and introspection models based on iterated responses, commonly known as "level k" thinking.
 For readers who have not encountered this approach, you should think of level k as a model of "levels" of strategic sophistication, where level 0 is totally noisy, choosing among all decisions with equal probability.
 So if prices could be between 60 and 160, for example, a level 0 person would select each price in that interval with equal probability, and their average price would be at the midpoint of 110.
-A level 1 person would make the best response to the uniform price distribution of a level 0 person, a level 2 person is thinking one step ahead and chooses a best response to the prices used by a level 1 person, etc. The responses used in this chain are typically taken to be "best responses" with no noise, but it is natural to consider quantal responses determined by a relevant precision, as was done in the previous section in the discussion of the sequence of convergent curved lines in figure 12.
+A level 1 person would make the best response to the uniform price distribution of a level 0 person, a level 2 person is thinking one step ahead and chooses a best response to the prices used by a level 1 person, etc. The responses used in this chain are typically taken to be "best responses" with no noise, but it is natural to consider quantal responses determined by a relevant precision, as was done in the previous section in the discussion of the sequence of convergent curved lines in Figure 12.
+Since there is usually some variation in data collected in laboratory experiments, it is often desirable to consider probabilistic (quantal) responses to beliefs determined by level-k analysis.
+This approach will be referred to as a "quantal level-k model."

-The level-k approach is better suited to modeling behavior in a game that is played only once, so all learning must be by introspection.
-The standard level-k implementation is commonly based on noise-free best responses that maximize expected payoffs (Nagel, 1995; Stahl and Wilson, 1995).
+The level-k approach is best suited to modeling behavior in a game that is played only once, so all learning must be by introspection (although level-k learning models will be discussed below).
+The standard level-k implementation is commonly based on noise-free best responses that maximize expected payoffs (Nagel, 1995; Stahl and Wilson, 1994).
 For the imperfect competition game, it is straightforward to use a flat distribution over the 101 possible prices on the [60, 160] interval of feasible prices as a "level 0" belief in order to calculate the profit maximizing price response.
-This level 1 response turns out to be a price of 90 for the more competitive treatment and 133 for the less competitive treatment.
-The best response to a price of 133 is 132, and the best response to 132 is 130, so the level 1, 2, and 3 predictions are 133, 132, and 131 for the less competitive treatment, and are 90, 89, and 88, for the more competitive treatment.
-These three level-k best response predictions for each treatment are shown as clusters of adjacent thin horizontal dashed lines in figure 13.
+This level 1 best response turns out to be a price of 90 for the more competitive (low α) treatment and 133 for the less competitive (high α) treatment.
+The best response to a price of 133 is 132, and the best response to 132 is 131.
+Therefore, the level-k best response predictions for levels 1, 2, and 3 are 133, 132, and 131 for the less competitive treatment, and are 90, 89, and 88, for the more competitive treatment.
+These level-k best response predictions for each treatment are shown as clusters of adjacent thin horizontal dashed lines in Figure 13.
+18 As indicated by Figure 12, the quantal level-k predictions would exhibit more "spread," with predictions for higher levels being closer to the Nash prediction.